by Jason Frerichs

 Unaccompanied minors fleeing Central America is not a new phenomenon.
 This started happening at an alarming pace under the Obama administration.
 This is more than just another symptom of a broken immigration system.
 The question we have must ask ourselves is, “What caused this to happen?”
 What chain of events caused such a breakdown in Central American society that it allowed for the proliferation of gangs like Mara Salvatrucha (MS-13)?
 Why can’t the central governments of countries like El Salvador, Guatemala, and Honduras protect their citizens from threats, violence, extortion, and intimidation from criminal organizations?
 Is it systemic corruption?
 Are these countries failed states?
 If so, what are the root causes?

-The truth is that the current situation in Central America is largely a result of horrible US foreign policy that has propped up brutal dictatorships and overthrown democratically elected governments that attempted to put in a system of checks and balances to combat US interference.
+The truth is that the current situation in Central America is largely a result of horrible US foreign policy that has propped up brutal dictatorships and overthrew democratically elected governments that attempted to put in a system of checks and balances to combat US interference.
 The US did not like that these elected leftist governments were not pro-US and did not want to roll over and be exploited.
 The most immediate cause can be traced to the former President Ronald Reagan, who funded and deployed right-wing military death squads in El Salvador, which waged a civil war against its own citizens in the name of stopping the spread of communism.
 The US spent $4 billion on economic and military aid to El Salvador which led to the death of 75,000 people, many of them civilians caught in the crossfire.
 Reagan dumped $1 billion into Nicaragua to fight against the democratically elected Sandinista government.
 This led to the deaths of 50,000 people.
 Reagan used Honduras as a base to coordinate military operations against the Nicaraguan government.
-Multiple US presidents also propped up the brutal Somoza dictatorship in, which led to the deaths of 200,000 people.
+Multiple US presidents also propped up the brutal Somoza dictatorship, which led to the deaths of 200,000 people.
 This got started in 1924 when the US forced the sitting president to resign and installed Adofo Diaz.
 Eventually, Anastasio Somoza Garcia overthrew Diaz, with the blessing of the US, and held onto power for 43 years.

-Gerson Martinez, an El Salvadoran rebel leader in the 1980s, has called Central American street gangs the “grandchildren” or Reagan’s policies.
+Gerson Martinez, an El Salvadoran rebel leader in the 1980s, has called Central American street gangs the “grandchildren” of Reagan’s policies.
 He said the migration created by US-backed paramilitaries was the cause of large numbers of people migrating to the United States.
 He also stated that the many of the gang members are people who fled the war and learned gang culture in cities like Los Angeles and New York City.
 After deportation, they brought the gang violence home, creating the “region’s most critical security issue.”

 The US history of meddling in Central America goes back much further than the 1980s.
 In 1954, the US deposed Guatemalan president Jacobo Arbenz and installed a puppet dictatorship that was more in line with the interests of the United Fruit Company, which coincidently had ties to brothers Allen and John Foster Dulles, the CIA director and Secretary of State respectively.
 Che Guevara was living in Guatemala at the time and blamed Guatemala’s “open society” for the situation that led to a coup.
 He convinced Fidel Castro of this.
 Castro was able to fend off many attempts on his life but the cost of this was a free Cuba.
 Cases of US interference in Latin America can be traced back as early as 1780.
 To write about all them would require writing a novel.